szczyglis-dev/symfony-deep-config/README.md

 `$config->useDatabase(false);`

-or in better way by argument specified in your `config/services.yaml`:
+or in a better way by argument specified in your `config/services.yaml`:

 ```
 services: